Facial Reduction and Partial Polyhedrality: Distance to polyhedrality, FRA-Poly and tightness

 \subsection{Strict complementarity in \eqref{eq:red} and \eqref{eq:red_dual}}

 The last ingredient we need is a discussion on the cases where jumping to $\minFaceD$ with a single facial reduction step is possible.
-Let $x^*$, $y^*$ be optimal solutions to \eqref{eq:primal} and \eqref{eq:dual}.
-Recall that if $\stdCone$ is $\Re^n_+,\PSDcone{n}$ or $\SOC{n}$, then $x^*,y^*$ are said to be \emph{strict complementary} if the following equivalent conditions hold:
+Let $x^*$, $y^*$ be any pair of optimal solutions to \eqref{eq:primal} and \eqref{eq:dual}.
+Recall that if $\stdCone$ is $\Re^n_+,\PSDcone{n}$ or $\SOC{n}$, then $x^*,y^*$ are said to be \emph{strictly complementary} if the following equivalent conditions hold:

 where $s^* = c - \stdMap ^\T y^*$.
-For general $\stdCone$, these equivalencies do not hold and we might need to distinguish between primal and dual strict complementarity, see for instance, Definition 3.4 and Remark 3.6 in the chapter by Pataki \cite{pataki_handbook} and Equation (2.6) in Section 2 of the work by Tun\c{c}el and Wolkowicz \cite{TW12}.
-Based on those references, we will say that \eqref{eq:red} and \eqref{eq:red_dual} have \emph{(dual) strict complementary} optimal solutions $(x^*, t^*,w^*), (y_1^*,y_2^*,y_3^*)$ if $\opt{\text{\ref{eq:red}}} = \opt{\text{\ref{eq:red_dual}}}$ and
+For general $\stdCone$, these equivalencies may not hold and we might need to distinguish between primal and dual strict complementarity, see for instance, Definition 3.4 and Remark 3.6 in the chapter by Pataki \cite{pataki_handbook} and Equation (2.6) in Section 2 of the work by Tun\c{c}el and Wolkowicz \cite{TW12}.
+Based on those references, we will say that \eqref{eq:red} and \eqref{eq:red_dual} satisfies \emph{(dual) strict complementarity} if $\opt{\text{\ref{eq:red}}} = \opt{\text{\ref{eq:red_dual}}}$ and there are optimal solutions $(x^*, t^*,w^*), (y_1^*,y_2^*,y_3^*)$ such that

 \begin{proposition} Suppose $\opt{\text{\ref{eq:red}}} = \opt{\text{\ref{eq:red_dual}}} = 0$ and that we have optimal solutions to \eqref{eq:red} and \eqref{eq:red_dual} satisfying dual strict complementarity.
 If $w^* = 0$, then $\minFaceD = \stdCone \cap\{ x^*\}^\perp$. \end{proposition} \begin{proof} Since $w^* = 0$, \eqref{eq:strict3} implies that $y_1^* > y_2^*$.
 Then, $\opt{\text{\ref{eq:red}}} = \opt{\text{\ref{eq:red_dual}}} $ and $\opt{\text{\ref{eq:red}}} \geq 0 $ implies that $y_2^* \geq 0$, so that $y_1^* > 0$ as well.
 Therefore, from \eqref{eq:strict1} we obtain $c -\stdMap^\T \frac{y_3^*}{y_1^*} \in \reInt (\stdCone \cap\{ x^*\}^\perp).$ \end{proof}